 So how do you approach the changing food environment (with its higher prices) with a large segment of shoppers buying based on price?

 Grocery chains scouting themselves

 Grocery shoppers have preferences but a majority of them will buy groceries from more than one place.
 You can buy the basics at Walmart (where price supersedes quality), a prime choice of meat at Fresh Market and have the occasional trip to Harris Teeter, Publix or Kroger on the way home.

 What grocers have struggled with is finding their positions in the market.
 Kroger has used a theme of “Fresh Food, Low Prices.”
 How is that different than Walmart?
 When consumers are faced with all things being equal, they will choose the market leader.
 (Therefore, Kroger’s theme only works if there’s not a Walmart nearby.)

 Couple the Walmart copycatting with other unemotional messages, and preference ends up depending on location.
 Hence, the number of mergers and acquisitions.

 The messages have become throwaways

-Even more, those messages are just used as just that.
+Even more, those messages are just promoted as just that.
 Messages.
-They are not firmly affixed to the brand the way Walmart has affixed its theme to the brand.
+They are do not firmly affix to the brand the way Walmart affixes its theme to the brand.
 When that happens, even if the message is differentiating (and most are not), they are not believed because they just sound like marketing.